This page reviews mostly free yet quality software and other resources mainly for music students.

 KVRAudio.com or Hitsquad.com for their huge databases of plug-ins and related software.
 Search options can specify types of effects such as distortion or reverb, or virtual instruments (electronic synthesizers or samplers), free/gratis plugins, compatibility with your operating system, and other parameters.
 These plugins can be installed to add further options beyond the built-in effects in Audacity, REAPER, Garageband, or other programs (which are also listed in these databases).

 The most common plugin type is called VST (for Virtual Studio Technology), and is cross-platform.
 There are other types such as Audio Unit (AU) on Macs and LV2 on GNU/Linux.
 Installing plugins varies based on what system you are using, but it is mostly a matter of just unzipping the files and putting them in the right folder.
 Some plugins come with installers that take care of this.
-The VST and AU frameworks are free/gratis but are not libre/open-source.
-NOTE: GNU/Linux users who install KXStudio (see above) will automatically have a large set of FLOSS plugins and effects, but you can also download Windows-based VST plugins and many will run successfully within GNU/Linux through WINE.
+The VST and AU frameworks are unfortunately proprietary, so they are not widely supported by free/libre/open developers.
+NOTE: GNU/Linux users who install KXStudio (see above) will automatically have a large set of FLOSS plugins and effects, but you can additionally download Windows-based VST plugins and many will run successfully within GNU/Linux through WINE.

 Audio speed/pitch change for practice and learning:The ability to slow-down recordings for practice is very useful.
 Also, speeding up is useful for lesson recordings so students can quickly review their lessons (also for quickly studying song form!).
 Pitch-change is useful to adjust songs to match capo changes.